enabledhq/enabledhq.github.io/_drafts/2016-10-25-digital-transformation.md

 Meanwhile, **Netflix** gained traction with its mail-based DVD rental service, before shifting its focus to online streaming a decade later.
 The incumbent – **Blockbuster** – was comfortable with a 45% market share in 2003, before going out of business seven years later.

-Another example of disruption with a more digital focus is Amazon and Borders.
-In 1995, Amazon made its debut as an online book store, and over time, has moved to e-books and an all-you-can-get e-store nowadays.
-Borders with hundreds of bookstores globally was late to the digital world, while overinvesting in physical stores and CD sales.
+Another example of disruption with a more digital focus is **Amazon** and **Borders**.
+In 1995, **Amazon** made its debut as an online book store, and over time, has moved to e-books and an all-you-can-get e-store nowadays. **Borders** with hundreds of bookstores globally was late to the digital world, while overinvesting in physical stores and CD sales.
 The incumbent ceased its operations in 2011.

 ## Self-disruption